yurrriq/exe/README.md

-The aim is to define mathematically clean applications, provide persistence of competational effects in KVS storage, proove some properties and invariants of the core.
+The aim is to define mathematically clean applications, provide persistence of competational effects in KVS storage, prove some properties and invariants of the core.

 Credits
 -------